 When the School becomes aware that a student may be suffering from depression, steps will be taken to enable them to access professional help through their GP, or if they are having suicidal thoughts, to access immediate support from CAMHS.
-The student should be encouraged to speak to Matron, the Deputy Head Pastoral or the School Counsellor who can work with parents to get help and treatment as soon as possible.
+The student should be encouraged to speak to a member of the Pastoral Team or the School Counsellor who can work with parents to get help and treatment as soon as possible.